blbadger/blbadger.github.io/language-representations.md

 logits = torch.matmul(embedding - positional_embedding, inverse_embedding)
 ```

-It may be verified that \eqref{eq2} is indeed capable of recovering the input token given an embedding.
+It may be verified that Equation \eqref{eq2} is indeed capable of recovering the input token given an embedding.

 ### Language models translate nonsense into sense